drgg62086/luna/README.md

 and the nft will not need image file ,Because previous transaction is already contains all the RBG data

-**and there is a special detail:the nft generated in this way, does not belong to anyone in the first place**
+**and there is a special detail:The casting process of NFT is automatic, and the nft generated in this way, does not belong to anyone in the first place**

 ------------------------------------------------------------------------------------------------------------------------------------------